New Patients (202) 851-7554

 Dentistry for Children

 DC Precision Dentistry offers a complete range of general dentistry services for patients of all ages, including children.
-For ideal oral health, every family member should visit the dentist twice yearly (about every six months).
+For good oral health, every family member should visit the dentist twice a year (about every six months).
 We offer special care for children with developing smiles to help make their visits easy.
 Our goal is to make their dental experience as painless as possible.

 Regular dental care for children is very important for many reasons.
 Early dentist appointments have proven to help reduce the number of cavities that children get.
 Tooth decay in children is a major problem in our society.